kerrimcm/notes-app/README.md

 ## App functionality:
 ### How to use
-Description of user flow and an explanation fo how it all works
+Description of user flow and an explanation of how it all works

 <br>